Guest post by Stephen from Full-Time FBA

 Sometimes just sending that email will stop the buyer from leaving you negative feedback.
 If negative feedback has already been left, then this email opens up the door for the customer to see you as a helpful person and they might consider removing the feedback.

-Related reading: How to keep a 100% feedback score
+Related reading: How to increase your Amazon feedback score

 4. Have returned items sent back to you for inspection.